2016 AFC U-16 Championship: Goalscorers

-Tournament ranking

-Qualified teams for FIFA U-17 World Cup

-The following five teams from AFC qualified for the 2017 FIFA U-17 World Cup, including India which qualified as hosts.

-1 Bold indicates champion for that year.
-Italic indicates host for that year.

 Ban on North Korean manager and goalkeeper

 On 4 November 2016, the AFC announced that North Korean manager Yung Jong-su and goalkeeper Jang Paek-ho were banned for a year for bringing the game into disrepute following the deliberate conceding of a goal during their final group match against Uzbekistan.
 The goal in question was conceded in the 49th minute, which Jang appeared to duck out of the way of a direct kick from the Uzbek goalkeeper.
 Uzbekistan won the match 3–1 and finished top of the group, meaning they would meet Iraq in the quarter-finals, and they went on to lose.
 North Korea, as group runners-up, met Oman in the quarter-finals, which they won to qualify for the 2017 FIFA U-17 World Cup.
 The ban means both Yung and Jang are suspended from the 2017 FIFA U-17 World Cup.

 The North Korean team were also placed on a suspended ban from the 2018 AFC U-19 Championship.
 While they will be allowed to compete in the qualifiers, if the team engage in similar behaviour, they will be automatically ejected from the competition.